Office of Elementary and Secondary Education, Department of Education.

 Maximum Award: We will not make an award exceeding $2,500,000 for the entire project period.

-Minimum Award: Under ESEA section 4625(d), the Secretary is prohibited from making a grant under the Full-Service Community Schools program in an amount that is less than $75,000 for each year of the grant.
+Minimum Award: The Secretary is prohibited by section 4625(d) of the ESEA from making a grant under the FSCS program in an amount that is less than $75,000 for each year of the grant.
 Therefore, we will reject any application that proposes an amount that is less than $75,000 for any budget period.

 The Department is not bound by any estimates in this notice.